PGGM Investments Buys 181,467 Shares of AbbVie Inc. (NYSE:ABBV)

-PGGM Investments lifted its position in shares of AbbVie Inc. (NYSE:ABBV) by 29.4% in the 3rd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 799,246 shares of the company’s stock after buying an additional 181,467 shares during the quarter.
-PGGM Investments’ holdings in AbbVie were worth $86,215,000 at the end of the most recent reporting period.
+PGGM Investments boosted its stake in AbbVie Inc. (NYSE:ABBV) by 29.4% in the 3rd quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The fund owned 799,246 shares of the company’s stock after purchasing an additional 181,467 shares during the period.
+PGGM Investments’ holdings in AbbVie were worth $86,215,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds have also recently bought and sold shares of the company.
-4Thought Financial Group Inc. acquired a new stake in shares of AbbVie during the second quarter worth $25,000.
-Cowen Prime Advisors LLC acquired a new stake in shares of AbbVie during the second quarter worth $34,000.
-Penserra Capital Management LLC acquired a new stake in shares of AbbVie during the second quarter worth $38,000.
-Heritage Wealth Management LLC increased its position in shares of AbbVie by 294.3% during the second quarter.
-Heritage Wealth Management LLC now owns 343 shares of the company’s stock worth $39,000 after buying an additional 256 shares during the period.
-Finally, Itau Unibanco Holding S.A. acquired a new stake in AbbVie in the second quarter worth $39,000.
-Institutional investors own 65.86% of the company’s stock.
+A number of other large investors also recently modified their holdings of ABBV.
+Franklin Resources Inc. lifted its stake in AbbVie by 79.5% in the 2nd quarter.
+Franklin Resources Inc. now owns 16,643,367 shares of the company’s stock valued at $1,874,708,000 after purchasing an additional 7,370,931 shares during the last quarter.
+Amundi acquired a new stake in shares of AbbVie during the second quarter worth $515,938,000.
+Assenagon Asset Management S.A. increased its position in shares of AbbVie by 239.8% during the third quarter.
+Assenagon Asset Management S.A. now owns 3,445,170 shares of the company’s stock worth $371,630,000 after buying an additional 2,431,209 shares during the period.
+Winslow Capital Management LLC acquired a new stake in shares of AbbVie during the second quarter worth $267,606,000.
+Finally, Mn Services Vermogensbeheer B.V. acquired a new stake in shares of AbbVie during the second quarter worth $123,002,000.
+65.86% of the stock is owned by institutional investors and hedge funds.

 AbbVie stock opened at $121.51 on Wednesday.
 AbbVie Inc. has a 1-year low of $101.55 and a 1-year high of $122.45.
 The firm has a market capitalization of $214.73 billion, a price-to-earnings ratio of 28.93, a price-to-earnings-growth ratio of 2.47 and a beta of 0.82.
 The firm’s fifty day moving average price is $113.54 and its two-hundred day moving average price is $113.99.
 The company has a current ratio of 1.01, a quick ratio of 0.91 and a debt-to-equity ratio of 5.45.

-The company also recently declared a quarterly dividend, which will be paid on Tuesday, February 15th.
-Investors of record on Friday, January 14th will be given a dividend of $1.41 per share.
+The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, February 15th.
+Shareholders of record on Friday, January 14th will be paid a $1.41 dividend.
+This represents a $5.64 dividend on an annualized basis and a dividend yield of 4.64%.
 This is a positive change from AbbVie’s previous quarterly dividend of $1.30.
-This represents a $5.64 dividend on an annualized basis and a dividend yield of 4.64%.
 The ex-dividend date of this dividend is Thursday, January 13th.
-AbbVie’s dividend payout ratio (DPR) is presently 123.81%.
+AbbVie’s dividend payout ratio (DPR) is 123.81%.

-A number of equities research analysts have commented on ABBV shares.
+Several equities research analysts have recently weighed in on the stock.
+Truist Securities increased their price objective on shares of AbbVie from $118.00 to $135.00 and gave the stock a “buy” rating in a research report on Wednesday, November 24th.
+BMO Capital Markets restated a “buy” rating and issued a $134.00 price target on shares of AbbVie in a report on Tuesday.
 Piper Sandler raised their price target on shares of AbbVie from $124.00 to $129.00 and gave the stock an “overweight” rating in a report on Friday, October 29th.
-Barclays raised their price target on shares of AbbVie from $112.00 to $118.00 and gave the stock an “equal weight” rating in a report on Monday, November 1st.
-Truist raised their price target on shares of AbbVie from $118.00 to $135.00 and gave the stock a “buy” rating in a report on Wednesday, November 24th.
-Truist Securities raised their price target on shares of AbbVie from $118.00 to $135.00 and gave the stock a “buy” rating in a report on Wednesday, November 24th.
-Finally, Societe Generale upgraded shares of AbbVie from a “hold” rating to a “buy” rating in a report on Tuesday, November 23rd.
+Societe Generale upgraded shares of AbbVie from a “hold” rating to a “buy” rating in a report on Tuesday, November 23rd.
+Finally, Barclays raised their price target on shares of AbbVie from $112.00 to $118.00 and gave the stock an “equal weight” rating in a report on Monday, November 1st.
 One research analyst has rated the stock with a hold rating and thirteen have assigned a buy rating to the stock.
 According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and an average price target of $130.00.

 About AbbVie